tomcoffingiii/mod-level-one-mounts/README.md

 These SQL scripts pair very well with the following azerothcore mods:

-This allows players in starting areas to port to other starting araes.
+1) sql-npc-teleporter: This allows players in starting areas to port to other starting araes.
 Some rider trainers are harder to get to than others: https://www.azerothcore.org/catalogue#/details/311142327

-This gives the player exhaulted faction with the 5 main factions on either the alliance or horde side.
+1) mod-customlogin: This gives the player exhaulted faction with the 5 main factions on either the alliance or horde side.
 This gives players more mount options from the get-go: https://www.azerothcore.org/catalogue#/details/189713701

 This change affects the following mounts: